Barthmossr/expo-firebase/docs/guides/project-overview.md

 ## 💭 Philosophy Summary

-> "A template should provide the foundation, not the building.
+> "A mobile template should provide the foundation, not the complete app.
 It should enforce quality without restricting creativity.
-It should be simple to start with, yet powerful enough to grow into any project."
+It should be simple to start with, yet powerful enough to grow into any mobile application."

 ---